CIS-1901-S24/Notes/12/README.md

 There are a few modifiers that can provide some extra information about the size and signedness of the type.

 #### `signed` and `unsigned`
 signed and usigned will tell us whether the int is signed or not.
 If no midifiers are used, the int is assumed to be signed.
-The modifiers can also be used without the keyword int. for example `unsigned` just means `unsigned int`. `unsigned` values never flow.
+The modifiers can also be used without the keyword int. for example `unsigned` just means `unsigned int`. `unsigned` values will overflow if the result of the computation is negative.
 For example:

 https://github.com/CIS-1901-S24/Notes/blob/d1cfb0702a02b9a3c0c348002250a28e54c8f6f5/12/unsigned.cpp#L5-L6

-Notes that in this example, we have used `10u`

 #### `short`, `long` and `long long`
 These modifiers control the size of the int.
 Short will have at least 16 bits, long will have at least 32 bits and long long will have at least 64 bits.
 The exact size will depend on the platform.